1. College Football News Preview 2020: Oklahoma Sooners Win Total Prediction, What Will Happen

 It was on the wrong side of an epic CFP Rose Bowl against Georgia three seasons ago, it didn’t have enough defense in the CFP Orange Bowl at the end of the 2018 season, and it had the unfortunate luck of being on the business end of the epic 2019 LSU team that took college football greatness to a whole other level.

-But under Lincoln Riley the program has won three straight Big 12 titles and made it to three straight College Football Playoffs, and this year’s team should keep knocking on that door.
+But under Lincoln Riley the program has won three straight Big 12 titles and made it to three straight College Football Playoffs.
+This year’s team should keep knocking on that door.

 The defense improved enough last year under coordinator Alex Grinch to be a positive, and the offense continues to be among the most explosive in the history of the sport, but there were knocks on last year’s team.